geovedi/book-notes/2021/the-anthropocene-reviewed.notes.md

 ## Indianapolis
 - Introduction to Indianapolis
   - Indianapolis introduction as the sixteenth largest city in the U.S.
-  - Author's relocation to Indianapolis from New York City.
+  - John's relocation to Indianapolis from New York City.
   - Initial impressions of Indianapolis upon arrival.
 - First Home and Mixed Feelings
   - Moving to a house in Indianapolis with Sarah.